Settling Your Car Accident Case

 What Does It Mean To Settle Your Car Accident Case?

-When you settle your case, two things will happen: First, the insurance company will agree to pay you a specified amount of money.
+When you settle auto accident case, two things will happen: First, the insurance company will agree to pay you a specified amount of money.
 Second, you will sign a release and give up your right to make any further claim against the defendant.

 When both parties sign the settlement agreement, it becomes final.
 Generally, you will not be able to change your mind.
 This means that you must know the full extent of your losses before you settle your case.
 This is why you should seek the guidance of a lawyer to make sure that any settlement appropriately compensates you.